-Students, are responsible to keep up with their work and turn in assignments on time.
+Students are responsible to keep up with their work and turn in assignments on time.
+This includes turning in any assignment per the instructor's requirements and submitting any missed work prior to a planned and excused absence.
+Failure to submit any work ahead of a planned and excused absence means the assignment will be counted as a late grade (see policy below).
 Teachers may offer grace, based upon circumstances, but you should expect the following consequences for late work:

 When a zero is recorded in RenWeb an email will be automatically sent to the parents to inform them of the student's missing assignment.
 To get partial credit, the assignment must be turned in by the beginning of the next class period.
 The assignment grade will be reduced by 20 points.
-Assignments not turned in by the next class period will receive a permanent grade of 0.
+Assignments not turned in by the next class period will receive a permanent grade of 0.A maximum of 3 late homework assignments will be accepted each quarter per class.
+Beyond 3 late assignments a zero will be given with no opportunity for partial credit.